 The Springfield-Sangamon County Regional Planning Commission is organizing the 7th Annual Curb Your Car event from May 19th - May 24th, 2014.
-Advance registration is now open.
-Check back here for more details as they become available.
+Registration is now open.
+Print out a flyer and spread the word at your office and get ready for the event by taking the League of Illinois Bicyclists' Bike Safety Quiz Challenge.

 The SATS Bicycle and Pedestrian Plan was adopted on August 9th, 2012.
 The vision of the Plan is to develop a network of bicycle and pedestrian facilities in the Springfield Metropolitan Planning